Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Cetaphil was founded by dermatologists specifically to create the gentlest possible cleanser.
 Their flagship is deliberately bare-bones: non-foaming, soap-free, literally just clean formulation.
 The brand philosophy is "do no harm."
 They don't try to treat acne or reduce redness—they just cleanse without disrupting your barrier.

 This is brilliant for sensitive skin because most damage comes from cleansing.
 If you have rosacea, eczema, or post-procedure skin, a gentle cleanser is 50% of your routine.
-Cetaphil's cleanser is so minimal that many people use it on compromised skin immediately after procedures. highly rated by customers.
+Cetaphil's cleanser is so minimal that many people use it on compromised skin immediately after procedures.
+Well-reviewed on Amazon.
 Dermatologists recommend Cetaphil to patients post-laser, post-peel, post-microderm.

 The drawback: Cetaphil doesn't offer treatment moisturizers.
 Their moisturizers are basic.
 If you use Cetaphil, you're partnering it with another brand (like CeraVe) for actual treatment.